pandosme/pandosme.github.io/docs/_posts/2022-10-02-nodered-acap.md

 ## Troubleshooting installation problems
 * Is the exec-flag set and was the SD Card re-mounted or the device restarted afterwards?
+* Is the SD Card formatted with ext4 (FAT32 will not work)?
 * Is the Axis device behind a proxy and the proxy-values not set?
 * Is the Axis device located on a protected network with no Internet Access?
 * Does the Axis device have a valid Default Router set?
 (Typically set by DHCP)